 System 2: Job Cost Tracking by Phase

-Summit was tracking job costs at the project level — one bucket per project.
+The contractor tracks job costs at the project level — one bucket per project.
 That's like managing a household budget with a single line item called "spending."
 You know the total, but you have no idea where the money is going.

 We restructured the chart of accounts to track costs by phase: pre-construction, site work, foundation, structural, MEP, finishes, and closeout.
 Each phase carried its own budget, and every cost — every invoice, timecard, and material receipt — was coded to a specific phase.

 This gave PMs a heat map.
 When the MEP phase on Ridgeline Medical hit 90% of budget at 65% completion, it showed up immediately.
 Instead of discovering a $120K overrun at project end, the PM flagged it at $40K over and negotiated a back-charge against the electrical sub.
-That single catch saved Summit $80K in unrecoverable cost.
+That single catch saved the contractor $80K in unrecoverable cost.

 From the Field